Family Law Consent Orders

 How are consent orders made?

 Consent Orders are typically made via an Application for Consent Orders made administratively to the Court.
-Applications for Consent Orders can only be filed in the Family Court of Australia.
+Applications for Consent Orders can only be filed in the Federal Circuit and Family Court of Australia (FCFCA).
 These applications are now made primarily electronically via the court’s portal.
 The court’s website provides the form for completion which is ultimately uploaded to the portal.

 The following supporting documents are required to be filed with the application: